-Approval EPBC 2013/6943 was issued on the 2nd September 2014 for the clearing of 36.42 hectares of native vegetation across Stages 1 to 4 of the Austral Bricks extractive industry operation.
+Approval EPBC 2013/6943 was issued on the 2nd September 2014 for the clearing of 36.42 hectares of native vegetation across Stages 1 to 4 of the Austral Bricks extractive industry operation of their 'Schist Pit' located on Lot 1 Morangup Road, Morangup.
 Clearing for Stage 1 commenced in March 2017.